-I’ve seen a number of versions of this recipe, and sampled a few in my journeys to the Southern U.S., but Hoppin’ John essentially breaks down to the following ingredients – Black-eyed peas, rice and pork.
+I've seen many versions of this recipe, but Hoppin' John essentially breaks down to the following ingredients - Black-eyed peas, rice and pork.

 What are Black-Eyed Peas?

-They soften up nicely and become creamy when cooked, and they’re very flavorful.
-Definitely one of my favorite beans to cook with.
+They soften up and become creamy when cooked, and they're very flavorful.

 About the Pork